With political policies changing drastically as of late, it appears I have transformed into a political junkie simply to stay informed.

-What is it and When Should You do it?
+What Is Strategic Voting, and When Should You Do It?

 Strategic voting occurs when a person chooses to vote against their preferred candidate in an attempt to keep a less desirable choice from attaining office.
-People participate because they feel it will increases the odds of a party with preferred principles and policies winning that seat.
+People participate because they feel it will increase the odds of a party with preferred principles and policies winning that seat.
 Does it work?
-Sometimes but not always.
-It depends on the actual likelihood of a specific candidate being elected to that seat and what influence he will hold in Parliament once elected.
+Sometimes, but not always.
+It depends on the actual likelihood of a specific candidate being elected to that seat and what influence they will hold in Parliament once elected.

-There has recently been a wave of encouragement out there for people to participate in strategic voting.
-Some of this is legitimate but it is important to realize that a great deal of this noise is also propaganda.
-Those ads, articles, and memes out there encouraging you to vote strategically may actually be attempting to do nothing more than to sway your vote in their favor.
+In recent years, there has been a wave of encouragement for people to participate in strategic voting.
+Some of this is legitimate, but it is important to realize that a great deal of this noise is also propaganda.
+Those ads, articles, and memes encouraging you to vote strategically may actually be attempting to do nothing more than to sway your vote in their favor.

 For those who truly want to make their vote count, all that noise can make it difficult to know what to do on election day.
-When strategic voting it is important to visualize the likelihood of each candidate achieving the winning seat and what degree of power that seat will give their party.
+When voting strategically, it is important to visualize the likelihood of each candidate achieving the winning seat and what degree of power that seat will give their party.
 It is generally the leading party and its main opposition who are most likely to enact the principles and policies that will affect you.
 So what should you do?
 Let's take a look at the facts as well as some of the misinformation.
-Then we'll try to figure that answer out.
+Then we'll try to figure out the answer.

 It's All in the Odds

-This is especially true if your first choice was for a fringe party or for one with fewer than 3 seats in the house.
-It is however quite important to also take into account the candidate running in the riding you are voting in and this is where strategic voting comes into play.
-Party leaders and high profile candidates are much more likely to win their seat than a lesser known candidate, meaning that your vote could in this circumstance make a difference even if it were for a minor party candidate.
+This is especially true if your first choice was for a fringe party or for one with fewer than three seats in the house.
+It is, however, quite important to also take into account the candidate running in the riding you are voting in, and this is where strategic voting comes into play.
+Party leaders and high-profile candidates are much more likely to win their seat than a lesser-known candidate, meaning that your vote could make a difference in this circumstance, even if it were for a minor party candidate.

-Your choice becomes a little more difficult if it is for the NDP which is the third main party.
-They have a very low chance of gaining the most votes in a federal election but there is always the hope that under the correct circumstances that they would be able to.
+Your choice becomes a little more difficult if it is for the NDP, which is the third main party.
+They have a very low chance of gaining the most votes in a federal election, but there is always the hope that, under the correct circumstances, they would be able to.
 It is up to you to decide if the stars are lining up in conditions favorable enough for them to pull off a win.
-Overall the odds are against it so if you threw your vote that direction it would likely not win this party the leadership role.
-It could however elect your candidate to a seat in parliament if the person you are voting for is highly charismatic, a party leader, or another highly recognized / respected figure.
-It can be confusing what to do, i.e., Elizabeth May.

 An exception to this comes into play when a highly charismatic leader emerges onto the political scene.
-In Canada that person would be someone like Jack Layton and in the U.S. Bernie Saunders.
-These leaders have the personality and drive to pull a third place horse into a winning position.
+In Canada, that person would be someone like Jack Layton, and in the U.S., Bernie Sanders is a good example.
+These leaders have the personality and drive to pull a third-place horse into a winning position.
 They dramatically change the odds of their party achieving a political win.

 Ah but in all high stakes games there comes an underhanded element to sway your vote in a not necessarily accountable way.
 A split vote can change an election dramatically and there can be ways and means to encourage a voter to place their vote in such a way as to bring this factor into play.